tyler-hayes/ExStream/README.md

 # ExStream
 This is a PyTorch implementation of the ExStream method from our paper "Memory Efficient Experience Replay for Streaming Learning." (https://arxiv.org/abs/1809.05922)

 If using this code, please cite: T.L.
 Hayes, N.D.
 Cahill, and C. Kanan.
-Memory efficient experience replay in streaming learning.
+Memory efficient experience replay for streaming learning.
 In: Proc.
 IEEE International Conference on Robotics and Automation (ICRA), 2019

 Run the main function of 'run_exstream_experiment.py' to generate the results for the CUB-200 experiment with capacity sizes [2,4,8,16] for the 'iid' and 'class_iid' data orderings.